netscaler/netscaler-k8s-ingress-controller/docs/deploy/azure-cpx-url.md

    - Review details and then click **Create**.

-   **Note:** The resource group of the cluster and the Citrix ADC CPX registry must be the same.
-If the Kubernetes cluster where you want to deploy the Citrix ADC CPX exists, then the same resource group should be used for the Citrix ADC CPX registry.
+   **Note:** The resource group of the cluster and the Netscaler CPX registry must be the same.
+If the Kubernetes cluster where you want to deploy the Netscaler CPX exists, then the same resource group should be used for the Netscaler CPX registry.
 If the Kubernetes cluster does not exist, create a resource group and then create a cluster with this new resource group.

      <img src="../media/azurem-image-cpx2.png" width="500">

-3. Select [Citrix ADC CPX](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/citrix.citrixadccpx-13-0?tab=Overview) on Azure Marketplace.
+3. Select [Netscaler CPX](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/citrix.citrixadccpx-13-0?tab=Overview) on Azure Marketplace.

    <img src="../media/azurem-image-cpx3.png" width="500">